Updated: July 2020

 Estimates of the total world population of bearded seals have ranged from 500,000 to around 1 million (Cameron et al. 2010).
-Laidre et al. (2015) summarized known population data for bearded seals throughout their range, but described the data available as “poor and outdated”.
+Laidre et al. (2015) summarised known population data for bearded seals throughout their range, but described the data available as “poor and outdated”.
 The methods used to arrive at bearded seal population numbers have varied with time and location, making comparison of the numbers difficult.
 Because of this, there are no reliable quantitative estimates of population trends for the species.

-For most of the range of the Atlantic subspecies, E.b. barbatus, no population numbers or trends are known (Laidre et al. 2015).
+For most of the range of the Atlantic subspecies (E.b. barbatus) no population numbers or trends are known (Laidre et al. 2015).
 Cleator (1996) suggested a minimum population of 190,000 bearded seals for Canadian waters, but this number was based on summing different indices made between 1958 and 1979, rather than any direct population survey.
 The Greenland Institute of Natural Resources estimates that there are approximately 250,000 of the E.b. barbatus subspecies (GINR 2016).

-Worldwide, bearded seals are placed in the IUCN Red List category of Least Concern (Kovacs 2016).
-On Greenland’s Red List, the bearded seal is categorized as “Not Threatened” (GINR 2016), while in Canada the Committee on the Status of Endangered Wildlife in Canada (COSEWIC) defines the status as “Data Deficient” (DFO 2016).
+Worldwide, bearded seals are placed in the IUCN Red List category of “Least Concern” (Kovacs 2016).
+On Greenland’s Red List, the bearded seal is categorised as “Not Threatened” (GINR 2016), while in Canada the Committee on the Status of Endangered Wildlife in Canada (COSEWIC) defines the status as “Data Deficient” (DFO 2016).

 In 2012, bearded Seals were listed under the US Endangered Species Act following a detailed review of their status (Cameron et al. 2010).
 The listing was not due to current population concerns, but because of the threats posed from climate change and increasing industrial activities in the Arctic.

-Bearded seals may be harvested year-round, and there are no Total Allowable Catches (TACs) or allocations set.
+Bearded seals may be harvested year-round and there are no Total Allowable Catches (TACs) or allocations set.
 There are some restrictions on the hunting of seals in Melville Bay Nature Reserve and in the national park in North and East Greenland (Cameron et al. 2010).

 Bearded seals in Canada are co-managed by the federal Department of Fisheries and Oceans and regional resource management boards such as the Nunavut Wildlife Management Board.
-Bearded seals are included in the 2011-2015 Integrated Fisheries Management Plan for Atlantic Seals (DFO 2016), though there are currently no TACs or allocations set.
+Bearded seals are included in the 2011-2015 Integrated Fisheries Management Plan for Atlantic Seals (DFO 2016), although there are currently no TACs or allocations set.
 If there was to be any commercial harvest, licences and permits would be required.
 Harvest of bearded seals for subsistence purposes is allowed throughout the year (DFO 2016).

-In Russia, the “Law of Fisheries and Preservation of Aquatic Resources” provides for subsistence harvest of Seals by aboriginal Russian peoples, and a TAC for the commercial harvest is determined annually by the Russian Federal Fisheries Agency.
+In Russia, the “Law of Fisheries and Preservation of Aquatic Resources” provides for subsistence harvest of seals by aboriginal Russian peoples and a TAC for the commercial harvest is determined annually by the Russian Federal Fisheries Agency.
 Russia is the only nation to set a quota on the number of bearded seals that can be harvested (Kovacs 2016).

 From 2005 to 2007, between 1454 and 1773 bearded seals were taken in Greenland (NAMMCO 2009).
 More recently (2011 to 2013), catches have dropped slightly, with between 990 and 610 taken in West Greenland and 312 to 186 in East Greenland (NAMMCO 2014).